Educational Outreach

 Scientific Research

-My PhD research in environmental geology is about Fate and Transport of Anthropogenic Lead (Pb) along the Arid Section of Route 66, San Bernardino County, California.
-Fate and transport research project can be defined as the study of how chemicals degrade and where they travel in the environment when they are released intentionally or unintentionally.
-Transport is how chemicals move through the air, water and soil and fate is how chemicals change in the environment.
+My research in environmental geology focuses on the fate and transport of lead (Pb) along the arid section of Route 66 in San Bernardino County, California.
+Fate and transport research examines how chemicals degrade and how they move through the environment when released, either intentionally or unintentionally.
+“Transport” refers to the movement of chemicals through air, water, and soil, while “fate” describes how these chemicals change in the environment.

-The worst documented case of childhood lead (Pb) poisoning outbreak occurred in Zamfara State, Northern Nigeria where about 400 children died and thousands more were disabled in the artisanal gold mining villages (Dooyema et al., 2012; Plumlee et al., 2013).
-The outbreak was discovered in 2010.
-Gold ores with lead (Pb) rich veins were mined manually and were transported in household bags to the villages for processing (Plumlee et al., 2013).
-First stage of ore processing involved breaking down the lead (Pb) rich gold ores manually using hammers followed by manual grinding of the broken ore fragments using household mortars and pestles or mechanical grinding by gasoline-powered flour mills that also were used to grind grains for the villagers (Plumlee et al., 2013).
-The grinding of lead (Pb) rich gold ores generated large amount of easily inhalable lead (Pb) rich dust.
+The worst-documented case of childhood lead (Pb) poisoning occurred in Zamfara State, Northern Nigeria, where about 400 children died, and thousands more were left disabled due to exposure in artisanal gold mining villages (Dooyema et al., 2012; Plumlee et al., 2013).
+This outbreak was discovered in 2010.
+Gold ores containing lead-rich veins were mined manually and transported in household bags to the villages for processing (Plumlee et al., 2013).

-To concentrate gold particles, ground lead (Pb) rich gold ores were washed with a shower of water at the village water sources and then the concentrates were combined with liquid mercury manually in household cooking pots to form a gold-mercury amalgam which allowed minute pieces of gold to be extracted when mercury was vaporized (Plumlee et al., 2013).
-The villagers were significantly exposed to mercury which is also dangerous to human health.
-United States Environmental Protection Agency (EPA) has mercury free gold mining techniques for artisanal and small scale gold mining (ASGM).
-Older children worked with their family members at the processing and sometimes processing and storage of lead (Pb) rich gold ores occurred where children played and lived (Plumlee et al., 2013)
+To concentrate the gold particles, the ground lead-rich gold ores were washed with water from village sources.
+The concentrates were then mixed manually with liquid mercury in household cooking pots to form a gold-mercury amalgam, allowing for the extraction of small gold pieces when the mercury was vaporized (Plumlee et al., 2013).
+This process significantly exposed the villagers to mercury, a substance also known to be harmful to human health.
+The United States Environmental Protection Agency (EPA) promotes mercury-free gold mining techniques for artisanal and small-scale gold mining (ASGM).
+Additionally, older children worked in these hazardous conditions with their family members at the processing and sometimes processing and storage of lead (Pb) rich gold ores occurred where children played and lived (Plumlee et al., 2013).

 Author Profile